CITIZENDOT/VCPicker/ReadMe.md

 ### Copyrights
 * I have made use of [Codeforces API](https://codeforces.com/apiHelp)

-* You van use/modify this script without any prior permission of me.
+* You can use/modify this script without any prior permission of me.